A statistical analysis of trends in Florida’s loggerhead nest counts with data through 2014.

 Hundreds of participants surveyed index beaches and counted turtle nests to collect data for this analysis.
 All participants hold a Florida marine turtle permit and are trained in sea turtle nest identification.
 Scientists at the Fish and Wildlife Research Institute coordinate the nest counts according to a rigorous protocol to ensure that they reveal unbiased trends.

-In contrast to the loggerhead nesting trend, nest counts for green turtles and leatherback turtles in Florida have increased dramatically over the 25-year period.
-Average increases for these two sea turtle species have been approximately 11 to 13 percent per year.
+In contrast to the loggerhead nesting trend, nest counts for green turtles and leatherback turtles in Florida have increased dramatically over the 26-year period.
 These two species nest on many of the same beaches in Florida as the loggerhead, but in smaller numbers.

 Florida beaches are of worldwide importance to loggerhead sea turtles.
 Approximately 80 percent of the global loggerhead population nests either on Florida beaches or in Oman, a country on the Arabian Peninsula.
 Florida accounts for more than 90 percent of U.S. loggerhead nesting.